In Scotland’s Deposit Return Scheme, the 20p deposit will move through the scheme in a circle

 This means that all participants - the producer, the wholesaler, the retailer, and the consumer - have their 20p back and no-one is left out of pocket.

 Deposit return is an example of extended producer responsibility.
 It gives drinks producers responsibility for the correct disposal of the packaging their products come in.

 It is anticipated that producers will pay a small fee for each container they put on the Scottish market.
 This would go towards the cost of running the scheme and would put the cost of recovering and recycling drinks packaging material onto the business that produces it.

-The handling makes the scheme cost neutral for return points.
+The handling fee makes the scheme cost neutral for return points.

-The handling fee will take into account the costs incurred, such as labour, equipment like reverse vending machines, or lost floor space.
-The handling fee is paid on a per container basis.
-The exact level of the handling fee will be negotiated between the retailers and the scheme administrator(s).
+It will take into account the costs incurred, such as labour, equipment like reverse vending machines, or lost floor space.
+The fee is paid on a per container basis.
+The exact level of the fee will be negotiated between the retailers and the scheme administrator.

 For hospitality businesses that sell drinks exclusively for consumption on-site, the fee will only cover any additional costs associated with participation in the scheme.
 As these businesses already handle drinks containers, this will be the cost of materials used for collection and storage of containers at return point.
 This means a likely saving on waste collection costs for these businesses.

 In the case of a retailer providing a takeback service, they will receive a handling fee which covers the delivery costs associated with return of packaging.